mariellefoster/plots_and_projects/README.md

 - Server that alters your search results in mysterious ways
   - i.e. 1 in 10 searchs are automaticall translated into a random language
   - changes your search terms to always include, ", in bed"

+## Markov Marf
+- Inspired by Markov Michelle
+- Feed a markov chain my corpus of emails, see what comes out